 This is known as an ‘open hole’ mechanism and is thought to be superior acoustically but is not recommended for beginners.

-As the average flautist does not have thirteen fingers, there are a number of keys which can close more than one hole.
+As the average flutist does not have thirteen fingers, there are a number of keys that can close more than one hole.

 Several additional keys also feature on the body, opening and closing different holes on its underside.

 These enable the performer to have better control of the instrument and to avoid some challenging finger combinations, for example when playing trills.

 The left-hand thumb can be placed in two positions.

 The B flat thumb position ensures that notes fingered B are played as B flat as this thumb key is linked to key 3.

 The smallest section of the flute is the Foot Joint which usually has three holes (one underneath and two on top) operated by keys so that the performer can reach them more easily.

 Some foot joints have an additional key, known as a ‘B foot’ which enables the player to play one note lower than the usual bottom note of C.